Jaxpi/social-network-api/README.md

-# social-network-api
+# Social Network API

-Please view the walkthrough at this link: https://watch.screencastify.com/v/ChyZzxQDQFenfGM0ddZa<br>
+Please view the walkthrough at this link for a visual guide to accessing and utilizing this application: https://watch.screencastify.com/v/ChyZzxQDQFenfGM0ddZa<br>